a-r-r-o-w/finetrainers/docs/training/README.md

 `transformer_dtype` is the ultimate source of truth for the precision to be used when training.
 It will also most likely always have to be `torch.bfloat16` because:

 * All models currently supported (except Cog-2b) do not work well in FP16 for inference, so training would be broken as well.
-We can revisit if it makes sense to train in FP16 for other models added, but again, we don't really have to pass anything from our end since `accelerate` will read from config the file.
+This can be revisited if it makes sense to train in FP16 for other models added.
-* So, the `accelerate` config files now default to using "bf16" too, but modifying that would be at the risk of user and assuming they know what they are doing.
+* The `accelerate` config files default to using "bf16", but modifying that would be at the risk of user and assumes they understand the significance of their changes.